Q. Are mosquitoes a problem?

 A. We advise against it: strong tidal currents, stingrays and the odd crocodile could be encountered.

 A. The river is a wonderful fishing ground and guests have done very well from floating lodge 4, but if you are serious about the sport, please bring your own rods etc.

 We do make a small charge for the line, hooks and weights etc. as so many get lost.
 For bait people usually buy a few prawns from the kitchen, although some have success using just bread.

 Q. Can our guide take us fishing in the canoe?

 A. No, because constant paddling, especially when a tide is running, is totally exhausting.
 Also other guests might want to use the canoes.
 Fishing trips in our motor boat cost £25 an hour from the start of fishing.

 A. Well, we are in a forest so obviously there are lots of insects and reptiles there, and monitor lizards and geckos are frequently seen near the lodges.
 It is, however, rare to see a snake, a giant snail or a land crab outside the rainy season.

 None of the insects you are likely to encounter in the grounds will do you harm and the lodges are sprayed every night while guests are having dinner.

 A. Sadly not.
 So far no-one has come up with a reasonable plan or price for installing it.
 You can, however, get a connection to the internet on your smart phone, although it is intermittent.
-If it is important that you contact home and you encounter a problem, Lawrence or Linda will try to help you.
+If it is important that you contact home and you encounter a problem.

 Q. Do you accept credit cards?